a9raag/djangoaddition/README.md

 # Addition Using Django
 ##	django installation steps
-   First create a virtual enviornment to install Django
-    * Installing pip globally
+Installing pip globally
-    * Install Django using `pip install django`
+Install Django using `pip install django`
 ## 	addition  project
     - Create a new project in Django
 ##	description of project